 Abandoned shopping trolleys

 Abandoned trolleys can cause significant environmental issues as well as being a hazard for pedestrians, motorists and wildlife.
 They can also pollute and waterways and obstruct the flow of water.

 If you notice an abandoned shopping trolley please report it to the supermarket that owns it directly.
-If you have done this and the issue has not been rectified then please report an abandoned shopping trolley online
+If you have done this and the issue has not been rectified then please contact customer services.

 We are responsible for removing broken glass from public areas and not private property.
 We aim to remove broken glass within 24 hours if it has been found in a play area and within 48 hours in all other areas.